Lyme Disease Treatment: Symptoms, Prevention, and Functional Approaches

 L = Lifestyle Changes

-Making important lifestyle changes aids in supporting your body’s fight against Lyme and mold.
-Stress management, sleep optimization, and avoidance of environmental toxins are key areas of focus.
+Making important lifestyle changes supports your body’s fight against Lyme and mold.
+Stress management, sleep optimization, and avoidance of environmental toxins, including sugar, are key focus areas.
 By reducing stress and improving sleep quality, you can bolster your immune system’s ability to counteract early localized disease and early disseminated disease stages.
 Besides, working on your mindset and emotional health fosters a holistic approach to healing.

 D = Detoxification